polyfem/polyfem/docs/main.md

 4. Saint-Venant Elasticity
 5. Neo-Hookean Elasticity
 6. Stokes
-7. Navier Stokes
+7. Navier-Stokes

-3,4,5 supports both static and transient problems, and model contact and friction forces using the incremental potential formulation (https://github.com/ipc-sim/ipc-toolkit).
+From these, 1, 3--5, and 7 supports both static and transient problems, and 3--5 model contact and friction forces using the Incremental Potential Contact formulation (https://github.com/ipc-sim/ipc-toolkit).

 ### Automatic Code Generation

-polyfem::autogen contains python scripts to generate cpp code for:
+`polyfem::autogen` contains python scripts to generate C++ code for:
-* Low-order basis in polyfem::basis
+* Low-order basis in `polyfem::basis`
-* All quadrature rules used in polyfem::quadrature
+* All quadrature rules used in `polyfem::quadrature`
-* All non-trivial rhs assembly in polyfem::assembler
+* All non-trivial rhs assembly in `polyfem::assembler`

-The code autogenerated by the python scripts is directly committed in the git repository, as the autogeneration is time consuming.
+The code autogenerated by the python scripts is directly committed in the code repository, as the autogeneration is time consuming.

 ### Utilities

-Smaller utilities are grouped in the polyfem::utils module, including mesh IO, hashing functions, logging Logger.h, matri utilities, parallelization, rasterization raster.h, function interpolation RBFInterpolation.hpp, and timers Timer.hpp.
+Smaller utilities are grouped in the `polyfem::utils` module, including mesh IO, hashing functions, logging, matrix utilities, parallelization, rasterization, function interpolation (`RBFInterpolation.hpp`), and timers (`Timer.hpp`).

 ## Building PolyFEM as a stand-alone executable